underwriteyourlife/officialsite/_posts/2017-10-23-CheesyPotatoes.md

 	<figcaption> Adding corn and cheese to the potatoes </figcaption>
 </figure>

-Thats it!
+That's it!
 Its a quick and easy side dish that will have you looking forward to eating your dinner every night of meal prep!
 In fact, once I'm done writing this I'm going to go home and eat some myself!

 <figure class="third">
   <img src="{{ site.url }}/images/Meal Prep/Week 7/Cheesy Potato and Corn/5 Closeup4.jpg">